 On Sunday, Falcone was the toast of Bogus as fellow teammates inspired him to throw an outrageous four-revolution 1440 in the big air competition.

 Sun Valley Freestyle program director John Zuck says he has seen only one other athlete besides Falcone land a 1440 and that was on national television at this year's X-Games.
 With his 1440, Falcone, a high school junior, is quietly achieving a rarity in competitive freestyle skiing.

-It paid off in spades as Falcone's virtuosic 1440 air performance won him Sunday's overall big air competition.
-Fieguth was right behind at second.
+It paid off in spades: Falcone's virtuosic 1440 air performance won Sunday's overall big air competition.
+Fieguth was right behind in second.

 Falcone's luck wasn't so good in the mogul course however.
 On Friday, at the bottom of a well-run course, Falcone ran into what Zuck is calling "a clothing failure," turning heads for an entirely different reason.

-After landing a perfect 720 in the middle of the course, Falcone was speeding to the bottom of the run when the malfunction forced him to come to a stop, pull up his pants, and continue, dropping what would have been a podium performance to a 10-place finish—with an asterisk.
+After landing a perfect 720 in the middle of the course, Falcone was speeding to the bottom of the run when the wardrobe malfunction forced him to come to a stop and pull up his pants, dropping what would have been a podium performance to a 10-place finish—with an asterisk.